winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 5 [Smaller Teaching on Origination](DA_5.html) (∥ [DN 27](https://suttacentral.net/dn27){: target="_blank"}) [T 1.36b29]

 Two priests who converted to the Buddha’s teaching pay him a visit and detail the verbal abuse they’d endured from the other priests.
-The Buddha agrees that the priests as quite arrogant, then gives the two a teaching on the dependent origination of human civilization and the four castes of ancient India.
+The Buddha agrees that the priests are quite arrogant, then gives the two a teaching on the dependent origination of human civilization and the four castes of ancient India.
 {: .synopsis}

 DĀ 6 [The Noble Wheel-Turning King’s Cultivation](DA_6.html) (∥ [DN 26](https://suttacentral.net/dn26){: target="_blank"}) [T 1.39a22]